State Approves Surfside Crossing Development As Town Announces New Legal Challenge

 The details of the appeal are not yet known, but it represents a marked change of course for the town, which had announced a “collaborative agreement” with the Surfside Crossing developers in 2023, when it dropped its previous appeal of the project.

-The new challenge by the town marks the latest legal action to block the development, which was proposed under a special state statute known as Chapter 40B that allows developers to bypass local zoning regulations and increase density if at least 20 to 25 percent of the new units have long-term affordability restrictions.
+The new challenges by the town and Nantucket Tipping Point mark the latest legal actions to block the development, which was proposed under a special state statute known as Chapter 40B that allows developers to bypass local zoning regulations and increase density if at least 20 to 25 percent of the new units have long-term affordability restrictions.

 So far, the efforts of Surfside Crossing’s primary opponents - including Nantucket Tipping Point and the Nantucket Land & Water Council - have not been sufficient to halt the project entirely, though they have secured years of delays.
 Their most notable victory came before the Superior Court in 2024, when a judge vacated a previous HAC decision.
 The case will now return to the Superior Court.